Tarde, an unfinished DIY experiment

 Can we find other ways to do and communicate ethnographic research?

-Despite being conceived as a self-published media, all Tarde numbers are curated and discussed with guest scholars and practitioners to ensure quality content.
-The handbook also has a website (this site!) where its printed content is expanded.
-Additionally, people from all over the world have the chance to download, print and distribute each publication under a Creative Commons Attribution-NonCommercial license.
+Although Tarde is conceived as a self-published publication, each issue is curated and discussed with guest scholars, artists, designers, journalists, and practitioners to ensure careful, rigorous, and situated content.
+The handbook also has a digital extension—this website—where printed materials can be expanded, complemented, and reactivated through additional references, images, notes, and resources.
+At the same time, people from anywhere in the world can download, print, fold, and distribute each issue under a Creative Commons Attribution-NonCommercial license.

 Ethnography as an inventive machine

-Expanding Andrea Ballestero and Brit Ross Winthereik’s focus on the imaginative being of analytic practices in ethnography, Tarde links crafting and designing methods “as a form of [ethnographic] knowledge production [and as a] creative and organized process of generating insights” [2] in urban research.
+Expanding Andrea Ballestero and Brit Ross Winthereik’s attention to the imaginative force of analytic practices in ethnography, Tarde connects crafting and designing methods with “a form of [ethnographic] knowledge production” and with the “creative and organized process of generating insights” [2] in urban research.

-Moreover, this project aims to work as an entangled, experimental, and interdisciplinary hub for inventive, sensory, and multimodal methodologies in both printed and online media.
-There are two main sources of inspiration driving that goal:
+The project also works as an entangled, experimental, and interdisciplinary hub for inventive, sensory, and multimodal methodologies across printed and online media.
+Two main sources of inspiration guide this aim:

-2. Continuing with the line of interdisciplinarity, the handbook lies in Celia Lury and Nina Wakeford’s [4] explorations of methodological inventiveness engaging with ethnographic practice through the construction of epistemological devices and material artifacts.
+2. Continuing this interdisciplinary orientation, the handbook draws on Celia Lury and Nina Wakeford’s [4] explorations of methodological inventiveness, especially their attention to ethnographic practice through epistemological devices and material artifacts.

 Why Tarde?

-Tarde is named after Gabriel Tarde (1843-1904), a French sociologist whose work on social interaction, singularity, and variation may also be considered “minor.”
-Tarde’s contributions were relegated from mainstream sociology due to their being defeated by Émile Durkheim’s conception of society as the stabilization of well-defined macro structures.
+Tarde is named after Gabriel Tarde (1843–1904), a French sociologist whose work on social interaction, singularity, imitation, and variation can also be understood as “minor.”
+His contributions were largely displaced from mainstream sociology after being overshadowed by Émile Durkheim’s conception of society as the stabilization of well-defined macrostructures.

-As a final remark, Tarde’s work has strongly influenced Deleuze’s philosophy, particularly his notion of repetition and the development of the assemblage theory.
-Tarde has also played an important role in Bruno Latour’s idea of association as an alternative concept for society.
-He has been considered a precursor of Actor-Network Theory, an epistemological approach this project takes as one of its main workbenches.
+As a final note, Gabriel Tarde’s work strongly influenced Deleuze’s philosophy, particularly his thinking on repetition, difference, and assemblage.
+It also played an important role in Bruno Latour’s notion of association as an alternative to conventional concepts of society.
+In this sense, Tarde has often been considered a precursor of Actor-Network Theory, an epistemological approach that this project takes as one of its main workbenches.

 References